This is the multi-page printable view of this section. Click here to print.

 Parent / Child Validation

 Some configs include properties which are objects, containing even more properties.
-For example, in the FileConnector
+For example, in the FileConnector, you

-- which includes a variety of additional arguments, like getFileContent
+can specify fileOptions - which includes a variety of additional arguments, like getFileContent, handleArchivedFiles, and more.

 .optionalBoolean("getFileContent", "handleArchivedFiles", "handleCompressedFiles")